 - Get information about financing surrogacy

-- Consult with your agency on ways to lower any surrogate-related fees.
+- Consult with Expecting Care team on ways to lower any surrogate-related fees.

 Thinking about surrogacy?
 Let's start by finding the perfect surrogate and agency for you.